Orlando Guardians: Orlando Guardians (2023, Dwayne Johnson and Dany Garcia era)

 In September 2023, Axios reported that the XFL was in advanced talks with the USFL to merge the two leagues prior to the start of their 2024 seasons.
 On September 28, 2023, the XFL and USFL announced their intent to merge with details surrounding the merger to be announced at a later date.
 The merger would also require regulatory approval.
 In October 2023, the XFL filed a trademark application for the name "United Football League".
 On November 30, 2023, Garcia announced via her Instagram page that the leagues had received regulatory approval for the merger and were finalizing plans for a "combined season" to begin March 30, 2024.
-The merger was made official on December 31, 2023, and on January 1, 2024, it was announced the Guardians would not be part of the merger.
+The merger was made official on December 31, 2023, and it was announced the Guardians would not be part of the merger.

-The UFL announced its return to Orlando on October 7, 2025, with the team slated to play at Inter&Co Stadium.
+The UFL announced its return to Orlando on October 7, 2025, with the team slated to play at Inter.co Stadium.
 The UFL had retained a stadium lease with Camping World Stadium for the league's eventual return, but opted not to exercise it after incoming investor Mike Repole began mandating smaller stadiums for all of the UFL's teams.
 This team did not revive the Guardians name and instead adopted a new brand, the Orlando Storm.